Cocos finch: Breeding

 Cocos finch usually nest throughout the year; however, their breeding season falls usually at around January–February.
-They form a nest using lichen and dry moss as their main material.
+They form a nest using lichens and dry moss as their main material.
 The standard clutch is two brown-spotted white eggs, which are hatched in a roughly spherical nest built at the end of a tree branch.
-Eggs are in clutch sizes of about 4–5 with a distinctive pink/light brown spots.
+Eggs are in clutch sizes of about 4–5 with distinctive pink/light brown spots.

 Threats

 Cocos finches face invasive mammalian predators, like rats and cats, on the island.
 Despite these predators, there is no evidence of high predatory pressures on the Cocos finches themselves.
 Scientists conclude that due to the low predatory pressures on Cocos finches, they have developed this specialized feeding behavior to evolve to a more generalist species.

 Status

 Cocos Island is a natural reserved island, such that there is limited human interaction with the Cocos finch and other Cocos Island wildlife.
 While there has been increasing tourism around the island, there is no evidence of high disturbance rates from these tourists to affect the wildlife in the island including the Cocos finch.

 Despite having a small distribution, due to the predation and disturbance rate of Cocos finches being low, along with a steady population rate, the IUCN deems the Cocos finch to be Least Concern.

 Currently, there are estimated to be about 6,000-15,000 Cocos finches on Cocos Island.